VMware ESXi Networking Concepts

 Virtual Switches (vSwitches)

-The key component to data being moved around between VMs in VMware virtualization world is a vSwitch.
-A vSwitch is exactly that – a virtual switch.
-Though it is not a hardware device, the virtual switch passes traffic using the same concepts found in the OSI networking model as physical switches do.
-In other words, layer 2 frames (OSI data link layer) enter and exit the vSwitch much as they would a physical switch.
+VMware vSwitch is the key component enabling communication and data transfers between VMs in a VMware environment.
+A vSwitch is exactly what the name says: a virtual switch that is a software analog of a physical switch.
+Though not a hardware device, a virtual switch passes traffic using the same concepts used in the OSI networking model as physical switches.
+In other words, layer 2 frames (OSI data link layer) enter and exit the vSwitch the same way they would a physical switch.

-The difference in the vSwitch and the physical switch networking in the VMware world is that the vSwitch does not keep a table of MAC addresses for devices that it does not directly know about as does a physical switch.
-It only knows and cares about the MAC addresses for VMs and VMkernel port devices that are directly connected to the virtual switch.
+The difference between vSwitch and physical switch networking in the context of VMware is the absence of a table of MAC addresses for devices that the vSwitch does not directly know about, unlike physical switches. vSwitch only knows and cares about the MAC addresses for VMs and VMkernel port devices that are directly connected to the virtual switch.

-The vSwitch will not flood unknown frames out all ports.
+The vSwitch will not flood unknown frames out of all ports.
 Unknown frames are simply dropped by the vSwitch.
 Unknown MAC address destinations originating from a VM connected to the vSwitch are sent to the vSwitch physical uplink.

 Virtual ports on the vSwitch act like the ports on a physical switch.
 Each VM that is configured with a virtual network adapter uses one of these virtual ports on the vSwitch.
 Also, there are VMkernel ports, which are a special kind of ports that talk directly to the ESXi host’s VMkernel and are required to make storage, vMotion, and management network traffic possible.